-Organisations passionate about ending fuel poverty can join the Coalition.
+Organisations passionate about ending fuel poverty can join the Coalition (see information below).

 The Coalition meets regularly to discuss the fight against fuel poverty, share knowledge, learn about best practice and plan campaigns.

 Benefits of membership of the Coalition include sharing of information, best practice and policy updates on fuel poverty, co-ordinating action on areas of mutual interest, joint campaigns and assets for members to use.

 We provide a pooled resource to enable MP engagement (including setting up meetings with members), media coverage and social media activity.

 In the past we have met with the Energy Minister, engaged with MPs and candidates in the 2019 election, submitted evidence to the fuel poverty review, taken part in consultations and commented on the Budgets and Economic Statements as well as securing widespread media coverage.

 To discuss membership, please email our co-ordinator Simon Francis on simon [dot] francis [at] campaigncollective [dot] org.

 Annual subscription rates are based on an organisation’s ability to pay and start from as little as GBP250, but community groups and small charities are exempt from fees.
 Renewals take place every year.
 All membership fees contribute directly to the work of the Coalition and the more members we have, the more we can do.

 – Trade Unions* / Professional Bodies* / Social Enterprises*, GBP1,000